Immortale-dev/aoc/2022/README.md

 * ✅**Day 9:** The most common AOC _constructive_ problem.
 Very nice!
 You can use `PRINT` flag to see the result ;)
 * ✅**Day 10:** Another typical _constructive_ AOC problem with device, screen and text result.
 Very nice! :)
 * ✅**Day 11:** Pretty fun _constructive_ problem with a little trick for the second part ;)
 * ✅**Day 12:** Simple _dynamic programming_ find shortest path problem.
-P.S. better to cimpile with `-O3` so the solution runs in less that 1s for the second part. :P
+P.S. better to cimpile with `-O3` so the solution runs in less than 1s for the second part. :P
 * ✅**Day 13:** Pretty nice _constructive_ problem that wants you to create a class and override operator `<`. ^_^
 * ✅**Day 14:** Nice _constructive_ problem.
 Use `PRINT` flag to visualize the result ;)
+* ✅**Day 15:** Great problem that requires some grid decomposition optimisation for the second part.
+Use `-O3` flag so the second part runs in less than 1s. ;]

 ## License
 MIT